Paopun20/FNF-HyperCode-Engine/README.md

 - **3D model support [ !!
 Work in Progress !! | NOT WORKING, IT TOO MUCH ERROR ]**
   Now you can use 3D models in your mods!
 This feature allows for more complex and visually appealing scenes.

-# **Gameplay**
-  I'll write it later.
-LOL

 # **Easy Modding**
   (Just like Psych Engine)
-  HyPsych Engine is designed to make modding as easy as possible and difficult to understand at the same time.
-With a simple and intuitive API, you can create your own mods with ease.
+  HyPsych Engine is designed to make modding as easy as possible \(and difficult to understand at the same time.\) With a simple and intuitive API, you can create your own mods with ease.

 # Haxe Code \(or .Hx file\)
 - **NDLLS SUPPORTED**